 A few weeks ago I have received this Divoom Timebox speaker.
 In this post we will see the video review, and pictures of the speaker with the description below, which has more info than the video – so even if you watch the video and like the speaker, you can still read the rest below.

 DIVOOM TIMEBOX Bluetooth Speaker: REVIEW

 This is not just any regular boring speaker, and it has a number of, as my good friend Doug DeMuro would say, corks and features, but first things first – let’s see what it came with: a cardboard box, inside of which we have 2 more boxes (no pictures of that, but it is shown in the video).
-The smaller box has 2 cables, AUX cable and a charger, as well as the manual which I read with utmost care.
+The smaller box has 2 cables: AUX cable and a charger, as well as the manual.
 The speaker itself was in the bigger box.

 The speakers that only play music are a thing of the past.
 They don’t quite cook, wash dishes, or get groceries for you just yet, but this thing has some additional features that you wouldn’t normally expect.
 For example, square blocks that you see on the front also are actually a simple display that you can draw on.